aurimontem/phs/week_1/README.md

 ------------------------------

 A python script is a text file consisting of python commands on each line.
-When the script is executed, each line of the script is literally being sequentially executed in the interpreter.
+When the script is executed, each line of the script is sequentially executed in the interpreter.
 Blank lines are ignored, and on any line the text that follows a `#` is a comment and will be ignored.

 Open the sample python file `my_script.py` in vim with `vim my_script.py`, and see that it consists of typical python commands.
 You would like to execute